The one strategy that could finance the whole Green New Deal

 Public banks, in contrast, can lend at very low interest rates because they’re trying to keep their capital consistent, not make a profit.
 Furthermore, the interest that they do charge ultimately comes right back into the same, publicly owned banking mechanism, so it can be loaned out again to local projects or to community banks that serve residents.
 Essentially, it’s a way to circulate financial resources through an economy in a way that’s responsive to local needs.
 Furthermore, public banks managed by a government, which would have to come up with a charter for how the bank functions and who it’s responsible to.
 The charter could put a cap on executive pay, for instance (Jamie Dimon, CEO of JPMorgan, takes home over $31 million each year), and designate that its investments should prioritize agreed-upon aims, transportation access, affordable housing, or clean energy projects.

-In the United States, there’s currently one public bank: the Bank of North Dakota.
-State tax dollars are deposited into the bank, which was established in 1919 to help farmers get access to credit when they were denied by private institutions.
+The model is not without precedent in the U.S. Last year, American Samoa created a public bank, and the Bank of North Dakota was established in 1919.
+State tax dollars are deposited into the bank, which was set up to help farmers get access to credit when they were denied by private institutions.
 Now, BND works in tandem with other financial institutions in the state, like credit unions, by seeding them capital to help them make loans to local businesses and initiatives (in part because of BND, North Dakota has more credit unions and local financial institutions per capita than any other state).
 Because BND is publicly owned, it does so at much lower interest rates (in contrast to Dimon, BND CEO Eric Hardmeyer takes home an annual salary of around $250,000).
 Demos reports that because of BND, North Dakota has more loans to local banks and small businesses per capita than any other state.
 It also makes student loans at some of the lowest interest rates in the country.

 Interest in BND has spiked in part because of how the bank performed during the financial crisis of 2008.
 In 2014, a report found that BND was more profitable than Goldman Sachs and had a better credit rating than J.P.
 Morgan Chase, in large part because of its public ownership model.
 It’s worth noting, though, that BND does make loans to profitable state industries like oil, which many public banking advocates in other states would protest.
 This illustrates, however, how a public bank responds to local interests: Support for the oil industry is high in North Dakota, but elsewhere, a publicly agreed-upon charter for a bank could direct its investments elsewhere.